 Asparagus falcatus

 Asparagus falcatus is a vigorous, subtropical foliage plant.
-This robust evergreen has attractive, long sickle-shaped leaves and woody stems with thorns.
-The leaves are shiny, dark green and broader than other asparagus.
-It can be used as a texture-adding pot plant for shady to semi-shady areas indoors and for cut foliage production.
-A. falcatus is native to subtropical parts of South Africa and Mozambique, where it grows as an climbing shrub in shady spots and forests.
-Asparagus falcatus is commonly known as Large forest asparagus or Sicklethorn.
-Other internationally common names for Asparagus falcatus are: Yellowwood asparagus, Imblekazana or Doringtou.
-Evanthia has Asparagus falcatus starting material available, as seed and young plants from seed.
+This robust green plant has beautiful, long sickle-shaped leaves and woody stems with thorns.
+The leaves are glossy, dark green, and broader than those of other Asparagus species.
+It can be used as a decorative texture plant for shady to semi-shady spots in the home and for the production of cut foliage.
+A. falcatus is native to subtropical parts of South Africa and Mozambique, where it grows as an evergreen climbing shrub in shady areas and forests.
+Asparagus falcatus is commonly known as Ornamental Asparagus.
+Other internationally used names for Asparagus falcatus include: Large forest asparagus; Sicklethorn; Yellowwood asparagus, Imblekazana; Doringtou.
+Evanthia has Asparagus falcatus starting material available as seeds and young plants from seed.
 Seeds are available from December to April and from June to August.
-A. falcatus young plants are available from February to October.
+Young plants of A. falcatus are available from February to October.
 Ask our team for the Asparagus falcatus cultivation manual for commercial production.
-Check out all Asparagus in the Evanthia range.
+View all Asparagus in the Evanthia assortment.

 Properties